 Make sure the business is insured for at least 90% of the full replacement of the facility and its contents.
 If it’s not and suffers a loss, the insurance company may only partially cover you.

 If a disaster such as fire, flood, or other natural disaster strikes and forces you to close for a period of time, loss of income insurance will help you pay the bills during a period of restoration.

 We recommend choosing an architect who has experience designing and building fitness facilities.

 Architects with gyms and studios in their portfolio are going to better understand details specific to fitness facilities like best surface and flooring options, space allocations, number of lockers needed, HVAC particulars, and more.

 Your architect will develop plans based on your vision and budget.

 Start-Up Task #16: Have Architectural Renderings Created

-An architectural rendering is important for pre-sales when the club is not fully built-out.
+An architectural rendering is important for pre-sales when the facility is not fully built-out.
 It provides an overview of the layout and design which will give your sales people something to show prospective members.